-Claude Sonnet 4, GPT-4o, Gemini 2.5 Pro, Llama 3.1 405B, Mistral Large, GPT-4o mini, and Claude Haiku 3.5.
-Each model received 100 coding tasks in both raw and sinc-LLM structured format.
+The models tested were Claude Sonnet 4, GPT-4o, Gemini 2.5 Pro, Llama 3.1 405B, Mistral Large, GPT-4o mini, and Claude Haiku 3.5.
+Each model got 100 coding tasks.
+I sent each task twice: once as a plain prompt and once as a sinc-LLM structured prompt.

 | Rank | Model | Code Runs | Tests Pass | Constraint Compliance | Overall |